 Developer

-Equity provider
+Equity investor

 Asset manager